soroush62/Statistics-about-earthquakes-with-LightningChart-Python/README.md

 ### Overview of LightningChart Python

 LightningChart Python is a high-performance charting library designed for creating advanced data visualizations in Python.
 It offers a wide range of features and chart types, making it ideal for complex dashboards and data analysis tools.
-Key features include high rendering performance, a variety of chart types (e.g., line charts, heatmaps, bar charts), and extensive customization options
+Key features include high rendering performance, a variety of chart types (e.g., line charts, heatmaps, bar charts), and extensive customization options.

 ### Features and Chart Types to be Used in the Project